kevinkh89/technical-writing/muitable-crypto-rates/README.md

 visit the `localhost:4000` you should see a list of crypto currencies

 ![list of currencies](./assets/localhost_4000_api.png)
-(I am using the `json-viewer` extension.this is the [link](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) to the chrome web store.)
+(I am using the `json-viewer` extension.this is the [link](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) you can download the extension from webstore.)

 now we have all we need on server side.your `server.js` code should look like this: